MNaplesDevelopment/DCGAN-PyTorch/README.md

 ![GAN-Output](/imgs/GAN-Output.png)

 And here's a look inside the Generator!
 Each picture contains the output at each layer.
+The images start at 4x4 pixels and double in size until they are 64x64.

 ![GAN-Deconv1](/imgs/GAN-Deconv1.png)